python/cpython/Doc/c-api/sequence.rst

 .. c:function:: PyObject* PySequence_Fast(PyObject *o, const char *m)

-   Returns the sequence *o* as a tuple, unless it is already a tuple or list, in which case *o* is returned.
+   Return the sequence *o* as a list, unless it is already a tuple or list, in which case *o* is returned.
 Use :c:func:`PySequence_Fast_GET_ITEM` to access the members of the result.
 Returns *NULL* on failure.
 If the object is not a sequence, raises :exc:`TypeError` with *m* as the message text.

 .. c:function:: PyObject* PySequence_Fast_GET_ITEM(PyObject *o, Py_ssize_t i)